 Parliamentarians now use tablets on the floor of the House and Senate to make the selections that send out the signals for votes and other actions.
 These tablets are also linked to the countdown timers in the tunnels from the House and Senate office buildings which inform members of how much time they have to get to the floor to vote.

 Two other famous clocks grace the Capitol.
 The eleven-foot-tall Voigt clock (also known as the "Ohio clock") outside of the Senate Chamber is so famous that the busy corridor where it's located is unofficially known as the Ohio clock corridor.
 Ordered in 1815 from Philadelphia clockmaker Thomas Voigt, the stately clock is adorned with a shield containing 17 stars and 17 stripes, which could be where its nickname came from.
 (Ohio was the 17th state, but was admitted to the union in 1803, well before the clock was ordered.)
 However, the Senate has original correspondence placing the order for the clock, and there is no connection made to Ohio's statehood.
 Since the clock's arrival in 1816, it has stood in or near the Senate Chamber.

-During the lapse in federal appropriations last October, staff who wind the Voigt clock were furloughed.
-It was the stopped Voigt clock that provided one of the most profound symbols of the shutdown.
+During a lapse in federal appropriations, staff who wind the Voigt clock are furloughed.
+It is the stopped Voigt clock that provides one of the most profound symbols of the shutdown.